Operation Interflex: 2024

 In February 2024 the BBC disclosed that the British army was training Ukrainian troops at secret camp in East Anglia.

 In March 2024, the first Ukrainian pilots passed basic flight training, allowing them to progress onto advanced flight training in France.

 By October 2024, 200 pilots had passed training.

 In November 2024, the Defence Secretary announced that the number of Ukrainian recruits to have been trained as part of the UK-led operation had hit 50,000.

 Also in November 2024, the Ministry of Defence said that more than a quarter of the British Army's training estate was being used for Operation Interflex, constraining the Army's capacity to train its own soldiers.

 By November 2024, the British Army had begun providing training to Ukrainian soldiers on how to detect, identify, render safe and dispose of explosive landmines, following Joe Biden's decision to send anti-personnel landmines to Ukraine.

+2025

+In December 2025, the British government announced that a member of the Parachute Regiment, Lance Corporal George Hooley, died in Ukraine during a test of Ukrainian weapons which BBC News reported was said to be an armed interceptor drone.
+It is the first time a Parachute Regiment member had been confirmed in Ukraine; The i Paper reported he was working for the Special Forces Support Group.

+2026

+In May 2026 the Ukrainian Ministry of Defence requested more advanced and specialist training, rather than the earlier basic and leadership training emphasis.
+In response, INTERFLEX was undergoing transformation to focus on specialist skills such as operational tactics, medical expertise, engineering, and logistics training in the UK and abroad.
+The MOD noted that INTERFLEX had already trained over 11,000 Ukrainian instructors who now lead training independently in Ukraine.